net-lisias-kspu/ContractConfigurator/Behaviours.md

             // Default = Player's flag for the current game flagURL = Squad/Flags/satellite

+            // The type of vessel (affects display in the tracking station).
+            // Valid values from VesselType enum:
+            // Base
+            // Lander
+            // Probe
+            // Rover
+            // Ship (default)
+            // Station
+            // Unknown
+            vesselType = Rover

             // Whether the vessel should show up as owned or unowned.
 If it is
             // owned, then it will be immediately selectable. owned = False